Canadian Natural Resources Limited research snapshot

 CNQ AI Trading Strategy Framework

 The CNQ AI trading strategy is a research framework, not personal advice.
-It combines technical levels with WTI, WCS differentials, production, capital spending, net debt, dividends, repurchases, and Canadian carbon-policy developments.
+It combines technical levels with WTI, WCS differentials, production, capital spending, net debt, dividends, repurchases, the August 6 earnings release, and Canadian carbon-policy developments.

 Trend-following setup

-Watch for CNQ to hold the $39 to $40 area and reclaim $44 to $45 with supportive commodity prices, stable production guidance, and no deterioration in the capital-return outlook.
+Watch for CNQ to hold above $44 and work toward the $49 to $50 and $51 area with supportive commodity prices, stable production guidance, and no deterioration in the capital-return outlook.
+The stock already trades above the consensus analyst target, so the trend setup relies on continued earnings momentum rather than a cheap entry.

-A failed reclaim followed by a sustained close below $39 should reduce trend confidence, especially if oil prices, differentials, or free-cash-flow guidance weaken.
+A failed hold followed by a sustained close below $44 should reduce trend confidence, especially if oil prices, differentials, or free-cash-flow guidance weaken.

 Mean-reversion setup

-If CNQ tests $35 to $36, compare the price with normalized earnings, the WTI breakeven, net debt, maintenance capital, and the sustainability of the dividend before treating the pullback as value.
+If CNQ pulls back toward $44 to $41, compare the price with normalized earnings, the WTI breakeven, net debt, maintenance capital, and the sustainability of the dividend before treating the pullback as value.
+The stock is no longer as cheap as it was in mid-2025, so the margin of safety is thinner.

 Do not assume a lower commodity-linked share price is automatically attractive if realized prices, capital costs, carbon obligations, or debt move against the thesis.